 A cat's fur condition depends on the cat's nutrition and living conditions.
 Cat food specifically designed for your cat's age and life style (indoor or outdoor) is very important for good health and fur maintenance.
 Frequent brushing and combing help a lot.
 Long hair cats may need periodic baths in addition to brushing every day.
 Without this help from a human, long hair cats get matted fur that is unsightly, uncomfortable, and unhealthy.

 Proper nutrition is doubly important for both health and passage of swallowed hair.
-Many commercial cat foods provide helpful contents that facilitate passage of the hair through kitty with no trouble.
-In a natural environment cats eat green fresh grass, if available, to serve as a laxative.
+Many commercial cat foods provide helpful contents that facilitate the passage of the hair through kitty with no trouble.
+In a natural environment, cats eat green fresh grass if available, to serve as a laxative.
 You can do your kitty a great service by providing some fresh growing wheatgrass.

 "We are especially grateful when you humans keep our sleeping area clean."